chemputer/sickbeard_mp4_automator/README.md

 - `nvenc_preset` = Options include: slow, medium, fast, hp, hq, bd, ll, llhq, llhp, lossless, losslesshp - default is medium
 - `nvenc_rate_control` = Options include: constqp, vbr, cbr, vbr_minqp, ll_2pass_quality, ll_2pass_size, vbr_2pass, cbr_ld_hq, cbr_hq, vbr_hq - default constqp
 - `nvenc_temporal_aq` = (true/false) Improves output quality slightly, adds 2-5% extra processing time - default false
-- `nvenc_weighted_prediction` = (true/false) Reduces bitrate needed for scenes that fade to black - default false - **WARNING**: Currently broken with Nvidia drivers 387.xx and 388.xx, the encoder will eventually halt and throw an error.
-385.69 are the most current drivers that work with this, otherwise leave it disabled.
+- `nvenc_weighted_prediction` = (true/false) Reduces bitrate needed for scenes that fade to black - default false - **WARNING**: Broken in driver releases inbetween 387.xx and 398.xx.
-- `nvenc_rc_lookahead` = Number of frames to look ahead for rate-control (from -1 to 32) - default -1
+- `nvenc_rc_lookahead` = Number of frames to look ahead for rate-control (from 0 to 32) - default 0 - **WARNING**: Broken in nvidia drivers 410.57 and onward.
+It will work for some files, but seg faults immediately on others.
 - `enable_nvenc_decoder` = (true/false) Enable NVDEC gpu decoding.
 Default is false - This is anywhere from 10-30% faster decoding than dxva2 but I have run into problems with dropped frames no matter what driver is being used.
 - `enable_nvenc_hevc_decoder` = (true/false) Enable NVDEC gpu decoding of HEVC/VP9.
 Only supported by Geforce 950/960/1050/1060/1070/1080 and Pascal quadros.
 Default is false.
 - `nvenc_decoder_gpu` = Selects which NVENC capable GPU to use for decoding.
 First GPU is 0, second is 1, and so on.
 Default is any.